 Which one do you prefer?
 Of course, example text 1 isn’t impossible to read.
-And it gives the same information as example text 2 does.
-However, by using transition words, shorter sentences, and paragraphs, the second version becomes a bit more readable.
-It’s not hard and you can gain lots by spending some time on it!
+And it gives the same information as example text 2.
+However, by using transition words, shorter sentences, and paragraphs, the second version becomes more readable.
+It’s not hard and you can gain lots by spending a bit more time on it!

 Why is it important?